 Saying this is a sure way to get a smile from a Thai friend, as they love spicy food.
 As such, if you really want to make sure you don’t get any spiciness, you can use ‘mai sai’ (ไม่ใส่) to let them know not to put something in the food.

 Mai sai prik (ไม่ใส่พริก) - Do not put chilli

 Mai sai keluer (ไม่ใส่เกลือ) - Do not put salt

-Of course, you will need to know the Thai word for what you want to eat, so make sure you practise your food vocabulary.
+Of course, to really master ordering food in Thai, you will need to know the Thai word for what you want to eat, so make sure you practise your food vocabulary - whether that is the names of meat or fruits in Thai that you want to try.
 Otherwise, these phrases are quick and easy to remember and will be very helpful when trying Thai food.

 Many people come to visit Thailand for the food alone.
 It is obvious why - lots of fresh, tropical fruits, unique flavours, and famous dishes make Thailand an important stop for anyone who loves to eat.
 Being able to walk down almost any street and find something new to try never really gets old.
 Now, armed with these words and phrases, ordering food should be much easier.

 To improve your vocabulary and test your skills further, try the Ling Thai app.
 It is the ideal way to prepare for your next trip to Thailand and a great way to pass the time until you visit and eat the best pad Thai you have ever tasted.